5 Ways an Emergency Fund Keeps You out of Debt

 Or maybe you messed with your W4 (like I did one year) and ended up with a huge bill because not enough taxes were taken out of my check throughout the year.

 I’m not a tax professional by any means but I do know that having money saved on the side can relieve tons of stress if you find yourself faced with an unexpected tax bill.

-The true purpose of an emergency fund
+What is the true purpose of an emergency fund?

 An emergency fund is an insurance policy to cover life’s unexpected events.
 Since death and taxes are a sure thing, and health and jobs are not guaranteed, we should be saving for these things.

 - Replace your income in the event of job loss or unexpected travel

 - Help maintain your lifestyle and pay bills during illness and/or job loss